SavoBit/tabularasa/README-gke.md

 ## Example

-Below is an example with dummy values.
+Below is an example of a `main.tf` file on GKE.

 ```hcl
 terraform {